HES-Capstone-dBio/dbio-fhir-proxy/README.md

 *Note:* The documentation for each implemented ResourceProvider is the same, but here we use `Patient` as the example.
-Any occurence of `Patient` in the below examples can be replaced with `ImagingStudy` or `DiagnosticReport` to access those resources.
+Any occurence of `Patient` in the below routes can be replaced with `ImagingStudy` or `DiagnosticReport` to access those resources.
+Note that the body payload however must be modified to be valid for the resource of interest.

 #### `POST /fhir/Patient`
 **Required parameters:**